aaronpolhamus/stock-bets/README.md

 # stock-bets
 Stock bets' goal is to make it fun for groups of friends to place competitive, real-money stock market bets.
-Think of a ross between fantasy football and poker for people who like stocks.
+Think of a cross between fantasy football and poker for people who like stocks.

 ## Getting started
 * Make sure you have Docker installed and running